RobertLippai/FbChatSummarizer/README.md

 - Automatic Summarization: If a user misses a certain number of messages, the bot will automatically generate and send a recap of the missed conversation as soon as they open the group.
+- Different types of summary length: short, detailed, or bullet-point.